tpwo/pyzet/README.md

 that.

 pyzet supports tagging zettels with hashtags for easier searching in the future.
-The number of tags shouldn't be too big, and ideally they should only use keywords that are not a part of a zettel itself.
+For correct parsing, tags should all fit on a single line, so their number is naturally limited.
+Ideally they should only use keywords that are not a part of a zettel itself, so they can help obtaining non-obvious connections.
 The tagging rules are described below.

 Try to use consistent Markdown formatting.
 We recommend: